-In Canada, small business owners can use two different primary tax accounting methods: the cash method and the accrual method.
-Although you can choose which method you prefer, you may find that one is more ideal than the other for your company.
-Larger companies do not have a choice and are required to use the accrual method.
+In Canada, small business owners can use two different primary tax accounting methods, the cash method or the accrual method.
+Although you can choose whichever method you prefer, you may find that one works better than the other for your company.
+Larger companies don’t have a choice in the matter and must use the accrual method.

-The cash method requires that you report a transaction after the cash has been paid or received.
-For example, if you owe rent for your office for October and pay it in November, you report that money in November when the payment is made rather than in October when the bill is initiated.
+The cash method requires you to report transactions after you pay or receive money.
+For example, if you owe rent for your office for October and pay it in November, you report that money in November when your make the payment rather than in October when your landlord initiates the bill.

-Conversely, the accrual method requires that you report the transaction when it’s initiated rather than when the actual payment is made.
-Using the same October rent example, you report the money in October when the transaction is initiated, even though it isn’t actually paid until November.
+Conversely, the accrual method requires you to report transactions at the time of initiation rather than when you actually make the payment.
+Using the same October rent example, you report the money in October when your landlord initiates the bill, even though you don’t actually pay it until November.

 Advantages of the Cash Accounting Method